ECNU-ICALK/ELL-StuLife/README.md

 - **From Context to Memory**
 - **From Imitation to Learning**

 It features a dynamic, interactive environment in which tasks are highly interconnected, and critical state variables—such as GPA, course availability, advisor relationships, and time—evolve based on the agent’s decisions.
-Agents must:

-- Autonomously acquire practical skills (e.g., course registration, scheduling, navigation, and communication),
-- Distill experiences into reusable knowledge,
-- Maintain persistent memory to support future decision-making.
+Agents must: 1) Autonomously acquire practical skills (e.g., course registration, scheduling, navigation, and communication), 2) Distill experiences into reusable knowledge, and 3) Maintain persistent memory to support future decision-making.
 Crucially, they are expected to exhibit intrinsic motivation by setting goals, anticipating future needs, and initiating actions without external prompting.

 `StuLife` provides a comprehensive platform for evaluating lifelong learning capabilities, including memory retention, skill transfer, and autonomous, goal-directed behavior.